 Answer: The standard treatment is non-steroidal anti-inflammatory medications, physical therapy, and time.
 If those are not effective then I would consider SI joint injections (both for diagnosis and potentially treatment).
 If that fails (therapeutic injections into the joint are only effective approximately 70% of the time), I would consider SI joint fusion using iFuse if the injection showed improvement.

 Question: When would you recommend iFuse and why do you recommend it over the other surgical options?

-Answer: I use iFuse over the other techniques which are larger, open, surgeries.
+Answer: I use the iFuse Implant System over the other techniques which are larger, open, surgeries.
 The latter require bone graft and internal fixation. iFuse uses a minimally invasive surgical (MIS) technique.

 SURGEON PERSPECTIVE: SURGEONS DISCUSS iFuse FOR FUSION OF THE SI JOINT

 Doctor Rudolf is an orthopedic spine surgeon who has performed SI joint procedures for over 3 years.
 He is a spine fellowship trained surgeon in community practice since 1987.
 He completed his residency in New York, and his Spine training at Columbia-Presbyterian Medical Center.
 In this interview with Spine-health, Dr. Rudolf shares his experience with diagnosing SI joint disorders and treating over 50 patients with the iFuse Implant System®.